Your LinkedIn Summary, now called About, is too important to leave blank. And a couple of short sentences won’t cut it either.

-Why Your LinkedIn Summary Is Important
+Why Your LinkedIn Summary (About) Is Important

 This section seems to be used by LinkedIn to evaluate skills and other keywords.
 (LinkedIn doesn’t share its algorithm, but experts have tested and experimented with this section and found it to be important.)

 LinkedIn did report (in 2017)

 Having 40 words or more on your summary ensures you show up in search results and people with at least five skills listed on their LinkedIn profile receive up to 17x more profile views.